Ards and North Down vacancy & dereliction study

 A) How do these relate to the Village Plans and Town Masterplans?

 The village plans (2025/26) are much broader than dereliction and vacancy.
-Although we will try and tie in with their key themes and recommendations.
+However, we will try and tie in with their key themes and recommendations.
 The Town Masterplans Reviews (2023) indicated a desire to sustain and regenerate the high street, and mapping out the dereliction and vacancy is a key aspect of that.
 Overall, our report will be the first to map out dereliction and vacancy within the villages and to provide a borough wide overview.

 B) What is commercial dereliction and vacancy?